-Use of Proceeds Category Eligibility Criteria Key Performance Indicators Green Buildings New construction or renovation of existing buildings that follow strong Ecologically Sustainable Design (ESD) Principles.3 New construction or renovation of existing buildings that have or will receive any one of the following certifications and ratings or demonstrate equivalent performance: National Australian Built Environment Rating System (NABERS) - minimum 4.5 Star or above Green Building Council of Australia (GBCA) Green Star - minimum 5 Star or above Green or equivalent certifications obtained ESD principles scorecard Materials sourced sustainably (including certified products, recycled content) (%)
+Use of Proceeds Category Eligibility Criteria Key Performance Indicators Green Buildings New construction and/or renovation of existing buildings that follow strong Ecologically Sustainable Design Principles 8 New construction and/or renovation of existing buildings that have or will receive any one of the following i.
+Green or equivalent certifications obtained ii.
+ESD principles scorecard iii.
+Materials sourced sustainably (including certified products, recycled content) (%)